Models of Jacobians of curves: The N eron mapping property of LogPic

 (the above argument can be summarised by saying that $j_*$ is a quasi-inverse to $j^*$).

 We now prove essential surjectivity.
-Letting $L$ be a line bundle on $X_V$, we will exhibit a $M_{X_T}^{gp}$-torsor $P$ of bounded monodromy such that $j^*P=L$.
+Letting $L$ be a, $\ca O_{X_V}^*$-torsor on $X_V$, we will exhibit a $M_{X_T}^{\gp}$-torsor $P$ of bounded monodromy such that $j^*P=L$.
 The torsor $P$ will simply be $j_*L$; as a priori this is only a pseudo-torsor under $j_*\mathcal{O}_{X_V}^* = M_{X_T}^\gp$, and, if it is a torsor, it is not obvious that it has bounded monodromy, we will give a geometric construction of $P$, using the invariance of $\textbf{LogPic}$ under log blowups and taking root stacks.
 Let $D$ be a Cartier divisor on $X_V$ representing $L$.
 By \cite[Theorem 4.5]{adiprasito2018semistable}, there is a cover $u\colon T' \rightarrow T$, which is a composition of a log blowup and a root stack, such that $u$ restricts to an isomorphism over $V$, and a log modification $p\colon X'\to X_{T'}=X \times_T T'$ with $X' \rightarrow T'$ semistable (\cite[Definition 2.2]{adiprasito2018semistable}).
 In particular, $X' \rightarrow T'$ is a log curve, and the total space of $X'$ is regular.
-The schematic closure $\overline D$ of $D$ in $X'$ is therefore a Cartier divisor, and $\mathcal O(\overline D)$ is a line bundle extending $L$.
-By \ref{property:logpic_modifications}, it follows that there is a $M_{X_{T'}}^{gp}$-torsor $P'$ of bounded monodromy on $X_{T'}$ such that $j^*P'=L$.
-Then, by the full faithfulness of \ref{eq:restriction_logpic} and the fact $\textbf{LogPic}_{X/S}$ is a stack for the log \'etale topology (\ref{property:log_pic_is_a_log_stack}), this $P'$ descends to a $M_{X_T}^{gp}$-torsor $P$ with bounded monodromy. \end{proof}
+The schematic closure $\overline D$ of $D$ in $X'$ is therefore a Cartier divisor, and $\mathcal O(\overline D)$ is a line bundle whose associated $\ca O_{X'}^*$-torsor extends $L$.
+By \ref{property:logpic_modifications}, it follows that there is a $M_{X_{T'}}^{\gp}$-torsor $P'$ of bounded monodromy on $X_{T'}$ such that $j^*P'=L$.
+Then, by the full faithfulness of \ref{eq:restriction_logpic} and the fact $\textbf{LogPic}_{X/S}$ is a stack for the log \'etale topology (\ref{property:log_pic_is_a_log_stack}), this $P'$ descends to a $M_{X_T}^{\gp}$-torsor $P$ with bounded monodromy. \end{proof}

-\begin{remark} It will be shown in \cite{Molcho2020The-Logarithmic} that $\mathbf{LogPic}_{X/S}$ is a stack, not only for the log \'etale topology, but for the whole log flat topology, from which it follows that $\mathbf{LogPic}_{X/S}$ and $\mathbf{LogPic}^0_{X/S}$ are in fact the N\'eron models of their restrictions to $U$. \end{remark}
+\begin{remark} It will be shown in \cite{Molcho2020The-Logarithmic} that, when $S$ is logarithmically smooth, $\mathbf{LogPic}_{X/S}$ is a stack, not only for the log \'etale topology, but for the topology generated by all logarithmically flat morphisms, from which it follows that $\mathbf{LogPic}_{X/S}$ and $\mathbf{LogPic}^0_{X/S}$ are in fact the N\'eron models of their restrictions to $U$. \end{remark}

 \begin{corollary} Let $X/S$ be a log curve over a log regular scheme.
 The smooth algebraic spaces $\sLPic_{X/S}$ and $\sLPic^0_{X/S}$ are N\'eron models of $\Pic_{X/S}$ and $\Pic^0_{X/S}$ respectively. \end{corollary} \begin{proof} This follows from \ref{thm:Neron} together with \ref{remark:NMP_strict}. \end{proof}